Gradient Descent with Large Step Sizes: Chaos and Fractal Convergence Region: Relation to classical theory for chaos and fractals

 Another definition of chaotic dynamical system is by \citet{li1975period}.
 They considered a dynamical system $F\colon X\to X$ with $X\subset \br$ being an interval chaotic if $F$ has a periodic orbit with period three.
 They showed that if such a periodic orbit exists, then (i) $F$ has periodic orbit with any period; (ii) there exists an uncountable set $S\subset J$ such that, for every $p,q\in S$ with $p\neq q$,

 and (iii) for every $p\in S$ and a periodic point $q\in J$,

 In Proposition~\ref{prop:bry-dynamic}, we showed that the restricted system $\GD_\eta|_{\partial \mathcal{D}_\eta'}$ is semi-conjugate to a one-dimensional system that is Li-Yorke chaotic.
 In general, Devaney chaos and Li-Yorke chaos do not imply each other.
-For a detailed comparison between different notions of chaotic dynamical systems, see \citet{elaydi2007discrete}.
+For a detailed comparison between different notions of chaotic dynamical systems, see the work of \citet{elaydi2007discrete}.